-Modern methods for system solving all descend from Buchberger's algorithm of finding lex-ordered Gröbner Bases [7], which is still widespread in symbolic mathematics packages both commercial and free (e.g., Maple/Singular).
+Modern methods for system all descend spiritually from Buchberger's algorithm of finding Gröbner Bases [9], which is still widespread in symbolic mathematics packages both commercial and free (e.g., Maple and Singular).
 We present some state-of-the-art improvements below, not nearly as well known in general.